The Ultimate Durham Spring Guide

 Springtime is the best time for Durham's Third Friday, a year-round monthly art walk with galleries and performances open to the public across town.
 If you can't make the March date, mark your calendar for the third Friday of the month to join in on the fun.

-The end of March is always a time for celebration in Durham as the Bulls season opens.
+Early spring is always a time for celebration in Durham as the Bulls season opens.
 Join a game at Durham Bulls Athletic Park and you'll see the city come together for one of the most beloved events in town.
-With 75 home games on the schedule, 2023 is the longest season yet.
+With 75 home games on the schedule, the 2024 season offers plenty of chances to enjoy a game – or a few.

 Lace up your sneakers and get ready to party at the all-day festival from The Glass Jug Beer Lab and Bull City Running with live music, food trucks and beer mile heats running all afternoon in Durham Central Park.
 If running and drinking aren't your thing, you're sure to be entertained as a spectator.